Elliot Kebbie: Billericay Town

 In August 2017 Kebbie returned to England to sign for Billericay Town.
 After a few weeks with Billericay Town it was alleged that club owner Glenn Tamplin wanted to reduce his wages and even offered him a payoff before also sending 'Gangster Threats' to Kebbie.
 He left the club in February 2018.

 International

 Born in England, Kebbie is of Sierra Leonean descent through his father.
 In August 2009, Kebbie was called up to the England U-16 squad, playing three matches.

+Post-football

+After retiring from football Kebbie joined the armed forces in 2018, transferring to the Royal Marines in 2020.
+In 2022 West Yorkshire Police was ordered to pay Kebbie £67,500 in damages for defamation and the following year were ordered to pay a further £30,000 for wrongful arrest and false imprisonment.
+This came after the police emailed the Royal Marines about a letter they had received from Kebbie's estranged wife during a custody battle, subsequently arrested Kebbie and took over a year to submit a file to the Crown Prosecution Service, which immediately dropped the case due to lack of evidence.

+He now runs a coaching business.